 -

-Continued UV damage to fabric.
+Continued UV damage to the fabric.

 -